nmaupu-org/auto-home/k8s/argocd/nas/README.md

 As of 2024, I migrated home nas to Truenas Scale (k8s with k3s instead of jails + debian os). iX Systems tries to make everything using the GUI, this is unacceptable so we will be using argocd!

+Beware: DO NOT UPGRADE truenas as k3s is deprecated and will be removed!

 ## Preamble

 Install gcloud and create a service account for cert-manager DNS-01 challenge solving: